digrec/kuna/README.md

 Release Please GitHub Action maintains Release PRs on each push to the main branch.

 * Project CHANGELOG.md is generated from Conventional Commits.
+* Release version is automatically updated in README.md.

 Once a release PR is merged, Release Please tags the new release commit and creates a corresponding GitHub Release based on the tag.